 - Emergency Management Performance Grant (EMPG)

 Q: Who can apply for a grant under the Homeland Security Grant Program (HSGP)?

-A: The State Administrative Agency (SAA) is the only entity eligible to apply to FEMA for funding in any of the HSGP grant programs (see above).
+A: The State Administrative Agency (SAA) is the only entity eligible to apply to FEMA for funding in any of the above grant programs.
 Iowa HSEMD is the State Administrative Agency in Iowa.

 Q: I am an elected official from an Iowa community and would like to apply for funding.
 Am I eligible to apply for a grant from Iowa HSEMD?

 A: It depends.
 Iowa HSEMD is required to "pass through" HSGP grant funds to first responders (grants help state and local entities prepare for, prevent, mitigate, and respond to manmade or natural disasters).
 HSGP grant applications must have a statewide focus.
 Eligible sub-grantees include municipalities, emergency management agencies, law enforcement agencies, special teams, fire departments, emergency medical services, hospitals, and other first responders.

 EMPG funds are shared with county emergency management agencies.